Survey of Household Spending (SHS)

 Data are collected directly from survey respondents.

-For the most part, the data are obtained directly from the respondent by combining two collection modes: a personal interview conducted by an interviewer using a questionnaire on a laptop, and a diary in which the household is required to report its daily expenditures over a two-week period.
+The data are mostly obtained directly from the respondent through two collection modes: a personal interview conducted by an interviewer using a questionnaire on a laptop, and a diary in which the household is required to report its daily expenditures over a two-week period.
 The data were collected on a continuous basis from January to December of the survey year from a sample of households spread over 12 monthly collection cycles.

-First, households in the sample are asked to complete a questionnaire that, for the most part, collects regular expenditures (such as rent and electricity) and less frequent expenditures (such as furniture and dwelling repairs) for a reference period that varies in length depending on the type of expenditure.
-For regular expenditures, the last-payment method is usually used.
-It involves collecting the amount of the last payment and the period it covered.
-For the other types of expenditures collected in the interview, reference periods of one month, three months or twelve months are generally used.
-The periods are defined in terms of months preceding the month of the interview.
-For example, for a household in the June sample, "the past three months" means the period from March 1 to May 31.
-The demographic characteristics, dwelling characteristics and household equipment, which are also collected in the interview, relate to the household's situation at the time of the interview.
-Starting in 2013, respondents are informed that the survey data will be combined with personal income tax data to obtain some variables related to personal income.
-This personal income tax data is also used to model expenditures on provincial health care premiums.
-Personal income tax data obtained from all household members aged 16 and over as of December 31st correspond to the calendar year prior to the survey year.
+Firstly, households in the sample are asked to respond to a questionnaire (administered using a computer-assisted personal interview) that mainly collects regular expenditures (such as rent and electricity) and less frequent expenditures (such as furniture and dwelling repairs) for a recall period that varies in length depending on the type of expenditure.
+For regular expenditures, the amount of the last payment and the period it covered are typically collected.
+For other types of expenditures collected in the interview, recall periods of one month, three months or twelve months are used.
+The recall periods are defined in terms of months preceding the month of the interview.
+For example, for a household in the June sample, "the last three months" corresponds to the period from March 1 to May 31.
+Demographic characteristics, dwelling characteristics and household equipment information, which are also collected in the interview, refer to the household's situation at the time of the interview.
+Starting in 2013, respondents are informed that the survey data will be combined with tax data to obtain selected variables related to personal income for household members aged 16 and over on December 31 of the calendar year preceding the survey year.
+The reference period for personal income tax data is the calendar year prior to the survey year.

-Fifty percent of sampled households are selected to also complete an expenditure diary.
-Following the interview, respondents of this subsample are asked to record the expenditures of all household members in an expenditure diary for a period of two weeks starting the day after the interview.
-Households are required to include all their spending, except a few types of expenditures, such as rent, regular utilities payments and real estate and vehicle purchases.
-Households have the option of providing receipts to reduce the amount of information recorded in the diary.
-However, they are asked to write out additional information on the receipt if the description is incomplete.
+Following the interview, respondents selected to complete the expenditure diary are asked to record the expenditures of all household members for a period of two weeks starting the day after the interview.
+Households are required to include all of their spending, except for a few types of expenditures, such as rent, regular utilities payments, and real estate and vehicle purchases.
+Households have the option of providing receipts of their purchases made during the two-week period in order to reduce the amount of information manually recorded in the diary.
+However, they are asked to write out additional information on the receipt if the description of the item appearing on the receipt is incomplete.

-Telephone follow-up is carried out a few days after the interview to find out if the respondent has any questions about the diary and to reiterate important information about how to complete it.
-At the end of the two-week period, the interviewer returns to the respondent's residence to pick up the diary and ask a few additional questions to help the respondent report expenditures that he or she might have forgotten.
+A telephone follow-up is carried out a few days after the interview to address any questions the respondent may have about the diary and to reiterate important information about how to complete it.
+At the end of the two-week period, the interviewer returns to the respondent's residence to pick up the diary and ask a few additional questions to help the respondent report expenditures that he or she may have forgotten.

-The diaries and all receipts supplied by respondents are scanned and captured at Statistics Canada's Head Office.
-An expenditure classification code is assigned to each item from a list of more than 650 different codes.
+The diaries and all receipts supplied by respondents are scanned and captured at Statistics Canada's head office.
+An expenditure classification code is assigned to each item from a list of over 650 different codes.